databricks/jsonnet-style-guide/README.md

     newAnimal:: Animal,
   }
   ```
-- Above syntax is preferred as it is "type-safe" both in the schema of the input (parameters) and output (fields it exposes).
-[TODO: Determine wording here.]
 - Returning a dictionary with a "newXXX" method (rather than just returning the constructor directly) allows exposing constants, static methods, or related class constructors from the same file.
 In other words, it allows extending this class in the future without refactoring all downstream consumers.
 - When defining a class with both required and optional parameters, put required parameters first.
 Optional parameters should have a default, or `null` if a sentinel value is needed.
   ```